UPPS 04.04.11 - University Classification and Compensation

 University Pay Plan Pay Grades

-the employee signs an authorization to change back to a nine-month pay basis to begin the next fiscal year; or
+the employee signs an authorization requesting to revert to a nine-month pay basis prior to the start of the next fiscal year; or

 the employee becomes ineligible.